 Have you ever seen a speck or a flashing light moving in your field of vision?
-Known as floaters and flashes, these visual disturbances are relatively common phenomena, often occurring in middle-aged individuals.
-However, if you experience floaters and flashes, you should consult one of our ophthalmologists, particularly if you suddenly develop new ones.
+Known as floaters and flashes, these visual disturbances1 are relatively common phenomena, often occurring in middle-aged individuals.
+However, if you experience floaters and flashes2, you should consult one of our ophthalmologists, particularly if you suddenly develop new ones.
 Let our Orange County eye doctors examine your eyes to make sure they are not having a more serious health problem.

-Floaters are small specks, circles, lines or dots that enter your field of vision and 'float' dynamically as the eye moves.
+Floaters3 are small specks, circles, lines or dots that enter your field of vision and 'float' dynamically as the eye moves.
 Typically, they are most noticeable against plain backgrounds, such as a white wall or the blue sky.
 These moving shapes are actually the shadows of gelatinous accumulations that have formed in the vitreous (the thick transparent fluid that fills the eye's interior).
 When these minuscule clumps are present, they cast a shadow on the retina (the light-sensitive layer that processes the images we observe).